 Maybe that means using a Traveler’s Notebook, 6×8 album, or pocket scrapbook instead of a traditional 12×12 scrapbook.
 If you are thinking digital, you can practice your app scrapbooking or Photoshop scrapbooking on layouts about yourself.
 Find some free digital elements to see if you like the look and feel of digital scrapbooking before you invest money on digital products to create a family album.

 You can also use this All About Me as a place to work on your photography.
 Why not practice with some self-portrait photography using your camera or even your SmartPhone.
 Tabitha Park, a creator on SkillShare, has a quick 30-minute course about taking self-portraits and telling your own story.
-You can take her course and as many others as you want on SkillShare by signing up for 2 months of their Premium membership for free.
+You can take her course and as many others as you want on SkillShare by signing up for a FREE trial of their Premium membership.